 Whilst the speed limit on the main roads in Iceland is 90kph (and 50kph in urban areas) there is no way you will manage this.
-So don’t get frustrated, plan ahead and give yourself plenty of time incase you encounter things like this;
+So don’t get frustrated, plan ahead and give yourself plenty of time in case you encounter things like this;

 Before leaving your accommodation be sure to look on www.road.is and www.vedur.is to check the roads are open and clear, as well as the weather forecast.
 Sometimes even the Iceland ring road can be closed totally, though it is rare.
-You will probably arrive in the country in Reykjavik, where the weather can be a lot milder than the north.
+You will probably arrive in the country in Reykjavik, where the weather can be a lot milder than in the north.

-There are entire, gorgeous, regions that are no where near the ring road at all for instance the Westfjords.
+There are entire, gorgeous, regions that are nowhere near the ring road at all for instance the Westfjords.
 Even if you feel that you can drive all night – and in the summer the midnight sun makes that really easy – know that towns and petrol stations are spread out, and many shops don’t have long opening hours.
 When you are in the towns take the chance to fuel up, stock up on snacks, and use the bathrooms – please don’t go in the wild!

-The Iceland Ring Road, route 1, is suitable for all vehicles however you’ll need spiked tires in winter, so check that option when you rent a car.
-You should also be aware that the centre of the interior of the country, called the highlands, is largely impassable for most of the year.
+The Iceland Ring Road, Route 1, is suitable for all vehicles however you’ll need spiked tires in winter, so check that option when you rent a car.
+You should also be aware that the center of the interior of the country, called the highlands, is largely impassable for most of the year.
 Even when it is accessible the roads on it – called F roads – can be very challenging to drive on.
 A 4×4 is mandatory and most rental companies only allow a couple of specific vehicles to drive on them.
-Even a standard 4×4 may not be up to the job; the roads are extremely variable, with huge whole in and sometimes you’ll have to cross rivers.
+Even a standard 4×4 may not be up to the job; the roads are extremely variable, with a huge whole in and sometimes you’ll have to cross rivers.

-How many kilometres is Iceland’s Ring Road?
+How many kilometers is Iceland’s Ring Road?

 At 1330km the most basic loop of the Iceland Ring Road is a fair way, but most people will want to divert along the Snaefellsnes peninsular, in the west of the country at the very least.
-It is a gorgeous area and worth a trip in it’s own right.
+It is a gorgeous area and worth a trip in its own right.
 Even if you decide not to do the full circle this is a lovely addition to route one.
-It has a glacier on top of a volcano – so huge it is visible from Reykjavik on a clear day, stunning waterfalls, and the possibility of spotting orca from the northern coast of it.
+It has a glacier on top of a volcano – so huge it is visible from Reykjavik on a clear day, stunning waterfalls, and the possibility of spotting orcas from the northern coast of it.
 If you add this extra diversion it will bring your trip up to about 1600km.